richard-ramos/solidity-diagram-gen/README.md

 This version uses the [solidity-parser-antlr](https://github.com/federicobond/solidity-parser-antlr) Solidity parser which is built on top of [ANTLR4 grammar](https://github.com/solidityj/solidity-antlr4).
 The logic to generate the dot syntax has been rewritten and different UML syntax is now used.

 The diagrams are generated using [viz.js](https://github.com/mdaines/viz.js/) which uses [Graphviz](http://www.graphviz.org/) to render a [Scalable Vector Graphics (SVG)](https://en.wikipedia.org/wiki/Scalable_Vector_Graphics) file.
-[Graphviz Online](https://dreampuf.github.io/GraphvizOnline/) allows dot files to be edited and rendered into a SVN dynamically.
+[Graphviz Online](https://dreampuf.github.io/GraphvizOnline/) allows dot files to be edited and rendered into a SVG dynamically.